cmarkwell/cpp-tracer/README.md

 The program takes an NFF file, parses it, renders it, and outputs the resulting image as a PPM file.
 At present, the tracer only recognizes sphere primitives.
 The tracer's BRDF supports diffuse, specular, and reflective lighting.

+Sample NFFs and output images have been provided in the samples directory!

 ## Build
 ```
 cmake build